The New2Neuropsychology (N2N) Mission

 Milena Gotra is currently a first-year postdoctoral fellow at the University of Michigan.
 Her path to neuropsychology started with two years of community college, after which she transferred to complete her bachelor’s degree in psychology.
 She completed a terminal master’s degree in clinical counseling at Rosalind Franklin University of Medicine and Science, followed by a Ph.D. in clinical psychology and internship at West Virginia University.
 Her clinical interests are in epilepsy and other neurosurgical populations, as well as working with interpreters and developing culturally appropriate test batteries.
 Her current research focuses on cognitive and behavioral outcomes in patients undergoing epilepsy surgery and her graduate work has focused on biological predictors of divergent cognitive profiles in psychosis spectrum disorders.

-Oluwaseun Ogunleye, M.A.
+Oluwaseun Ogunleye, MA

 Program Evaluation Committee, Technical Lead